-Tres-Or has completed a preliminary on-site field visit to selected Vendome properties on signing of the agreement in August 2023.
-The purpose of the technical team's visit was to prioritize certain kimberlites associated with the Vendome properties as well as Tres-Or's mineral claims in Minas Gerais.
-Field work is continuing on Tres-Or's properties and prospects in Mato Grosso, Brazil.
+Tres-Or has completed preliminary on-site field visits to selected Vendome properties since the signing of the agreement in August 2023.
+The purpose of the technical team's visits is to prioritize certain kimberlites associated with the Vendome properties as well as Tres-Or's mineral claims in Minas Gerais.
+During the period, field work, data compilation and recommendations continues on Tres-Or's properties and prospects in both Minas Gerais and Mato Grosso, Brazil.